 Link Wray's seminal instrumental RUMBLE, having met the criteria of being "culturally, historically or aesthetically important and/or inform or reflect life in the United States" was selected to be in the National Recording Registry, housed in the Library of Congress, in 2008.
 Less than 40 rock and roll songs have been so honored.

-In October 2013, Link Wray was honored with a well-deserved nomination to the Rock and Roll Hall of Fame.
+In October 2013, Link Wray was honored with a long overdue, well-deserved nomination to the Rock and Roll Hall of Fame.
 However, THIRTY YEARS after first becoming eligible, Link Wray has yet to be inducted.
 The foundation of the Rock and Roll Hall of Fame remains incomplete.

 Thank you for visiting this website.
 We hope that it gives Link Wray and his brothers Vernon and Doug, some long overdue recognition.

 He's the king.
 If it hadn't been for Link Wray and RUMBLE, I'd have never picked up a guitar.

 If I could travel back in time to see one band, it would be Link Wray and the Ray Men.